Waar: Reception

-Waar received positive reviews from critics and became the highest-grossing film in Pakistan of all time.
-Rafay Mahmood for The Express Tribune gave the movie three out of five stars and commended the cinematography, editing and sound design but viewed critically the story and some performances.
+Waar received positive reviews from critics and became the highest-grossing film in Pakistan at the time.
+Rafay Mahmood for The Express Tribune gave the movie three out of five stars and commended the cinematography, editing and sound design but viewed the story and some performances critically.
 According to the review, Waar is a "piece of pointless propaganda (and) is going to further confuse an already puzzled nation about Pakistan's outlook on counter-terrorism.
 In the long run, it will prove to be a great feature for Pakistani cinema but a damaging one for intellect."

 Mohammad Kamran Jawaid of Dawn gave Waar a negative review, calling the screenplay a "codswallop of instances taped together to form narrative coherency".
 He also criticized the use of English, stating that "catering to the international market is one thing, but relying solely on it is either ignorance or arrogance".
 His review labels Waar as a "'showy' enterprise" where the "story, the plot, the resolve — in fact everything — hangs on a failing thread".
 Salman Khalid for Daily Times talks about the message given by the movie that highlights the "Pakistani perspective on the menace of terrorism", while acclaiming the story, direction, action sequences and individual performances.
 Rubban Shakeel of Skotato gave Waar 3.5/5 stars, calling it one of the best action films on Pakistan.
 On Skotato, too, Umer Ali called Waar "A Ray of Hope."

 Because of the story, Waar has been critically reviewed in India, and received wider coverage than other Pakistani films.
-However, Indian film director Ram Gopal Varma praised the film, saying he was "stunned beyond belief" and congratulated Bilal Lashari.
+However, Indian film director Ram Gopal Varma praised the film, saying he was "stunned beyond belief" and congratulated Lashari.